rhel-labs/instruqt/sql-server-ubi/01-step1/assignment.md

 In this lab, we will be spinning up 3 instances of SQL Server, each running in a container.

-On the host system, create a directory to store the script to be used for SQL Server In-memory OLTP dataset
+In the *Terminal* tab, on the host system, create a directory to store the script to be used for SQL Server In-memory OLTP dataset

 ```bash
 mkdir -p /var/mssql/scripts